- What is Cold Laser Therapy?

 Spinal Decompression Therapy is painless, requires no hospitalization or down time, and has none of the side effects that you might experience with medications, shots, or surgery.
 Clinical studies have proven that Spinal Decompression is successful in 8 out of 10 people.
 Combining Spinal Decompression Therapy along with Cold Laser Therapy increases your chances for getting the results you want.

-If you live in or near the Dallas-Fort Worth area and are looking for a non-surgical solution to disc and nerve problems, please do not hesitate to call the DFW Spine & Joint Center in Irving, TX.
+If you live in or near the Dallas-Fort Worth area and are looking for a non-surgical solution to disc and nerve problems, please do not hesitate to call the Atlas Medical Center in Irving, TX.

 **Not every Cold Laser Program includes Spinal Decompression Therapy.
 Dr. Hanson will consider your diagnosis, symptoms, medical history during your consultation/evaluation to determine if Spinal Decompression will be added to your Cold Laser Program.
 For example, decompression therapy IS NOT included in our Cold Laser Shoulder Program if shoulder pain is caused by a rotator cuff problem.
 However, spinal decompression IS included for patients that have shoulder pain, tingling, numbness, or weakness due to a pinched nerve or disc problem in the neck.